champagne-randy/icenetwork-development/ROADMAP.md

 #### Hunt down and destroy the cursed black line
 * find css rule that's adding a black border at the bottom of each section
+* Note: It seems to be inconsistent (it's not always visible when I zoom).
+Is this a device/browser specific issue?